karashiiro/generic-discord-presence/README.md

 ## Features
  * Attention status based on game window focus
  * Second-precision playtime
- * Steam profile scraping to provide more details for games launched through Steam (requires connecting your Steam account and making both your connection and playing status public)
+ * Steam profile scraping to provide more details for games launched through Steam (requires connecting your Steam account and making your playing status public; the connection itself can stay hidden)

 ## Installation
 Clone the repo down to your plugins folder, and then just